daga-hiwot/cardreader/privacy.md

 ### Device Information
 We collect information from your device in some cases.
 The information will be utilized for the provision of better service and to prevent fraudulent acts.
 Additionally, such information will not include that which will identify the individual user.

+### Contact List Information
+Some of the services may use your contact list from your phone to get contact's phone number infromation.
+This is to send a gift card for the user.
+There will not be any contact infromation send and saved to our server.

 ### Service Providers
 We may employ third-party companies and individuals due to the following reasons:
 * To facilitate our Service;